 Hydrofluoric Acid Chemical Formula

 The chemical formula of hydrofluoric acid is given as HF.
 The acid consists of a diatomic molecule with strong intermolecular hydrogen bonds.
-The chains in the molecules are usually shorter and exist between five to six molecules on an average.
+The chains in the molecules are usually shorter and exist between five and six molecules on an average.

 |Molar Mass||20.006 g·mol−1|